CNES/dambox/README.md

 --------------------------

 You can generate a debian package (Ubuntu 16.04 only) with the following procedure.
-* Install the following dependences:
+Install the following dependences

 > sudo apt-get install build-essential fakeroot devscripts libnetfilter-queue-dev

-* Then by issuing the following command in the root folder
+Then by issuing the following command in the src folder

 > dpkg-buildpackage -us -uc

-The package will be generated in the root folder.
+The package will be generated in the src folder

 You can install it by running:

 > sudo dpkg -i dambox.deb